 Transfer to International Airport for final departureBreakfast

-- AIRPORT PICK-UP & DROP : Airport - Hotel transfers – Airport (Pick Up and Drop).
+- ARRIVAL AND DEPARTURE : Airport - Hotel transfers – Airport (Pick Up and Drop), by private vehicle.

-- ACCOMMODATION IN KATHMANDU : 4 nights of hotel accommodation (3-star category) in Kathmandu on BB plan- Sharing Twin Bed Room.
+- HOTEL ACCOMMODATION IN KATHMANDU : 4 nights hotel in Kathmandu (4-star category) - single room on bed and breakfast plan.

-- PERMITS : Expedition Royalty and permit of Nepal Government to climb Mt.
-Makalu, Makalu-Barun National Park permit & fee.
+- PERMIT : Expedition Royalty and permit fee of Nepal Government to climb Mt.
+MAKALU, MAKALU BARUN National Park entry permit and fee.

 - LIAISON OFFICER : 1 Government Liaison officer with full equipment, salary, and accommodation.

-- MEMBER TRANSPORTATION : Air Transportation (Domestic Flight): Fly from Kathmandu – Tumlingtar and drive from Tumlingtar to Num.
-While returning drive from Num to Tumlingtar and fly from Tumlingtar – to Kathmandu, as per itinerary.
+- MEMBER TRANSPORTATION : (Domestic Flight) Fly from Kathmandu – TUMLINGTAR and drive to Num: while returning drive from Num to Tumlingtar and fly from Tumlingtar - Kathmandu, as per itinerary, as per itinerary.

-- EXPEDITION STUFF TRANSPORTATION : Necessary all equipment Transportation for all Members and Staffs from Kathmandu to Tumlingtar (by air cargo /vehicle) and to Base camp (by Jeep and Porters) – While returning: Base camp to Tumlingtar (by porters and Jeep) and Tumlingtar to Kathmandu (by air cargo /vehicle). -Member’s personal equipment will be transported by air.
+- EXPEDITION STUFFS TRANSPORTATION : All necessary expedition equipment transportation for all Members and Staff from Kathmandu to Tumlingtar (by air cargo / Truck) and Base camp (by Porters) – While returning: Base camp to Tumlingtar (by porters) and Tumlingtar to Kathmandu (by air cargo / Truck).
+Based on the condition, different transportation variants may be adopted.

-- MEMBER LUGGAGE : Up to 60 Kg per member for personal baggage during the trek carrying by porter or Yak.
+- MEMBER LUGGAGE : Up to 60 Kg per member for personal baggage during the trek to be carried by porters.

-- FOODS & LODGING : 3 meals a day (BLD; including tea and coffee) along with accessible accommodation at Hotel/Lodge/Tea house/Camp during the trek and BC.
+- FOOD AND LODGING : 3 meals a day (breakfast, lunch, and dinner; including tea and coffee) along with accessible accommodation at Hotel/Lodge/TENT during the trek and at the Basecamp.
+Hygienic and fresh green vegetables, fresh meat, fruits, soft drinks, and juice will be served during the entire expedition using helicopter flights.
 Well-managed base camp set up for members & Staff.
-Kailas or the north face tents will be set up while camping on sharing basis.

-- CAMPING EQUIPMENT : All Necessary equipment for Camping during the trek.
+- CAMPING : All necessary logistic arrangements for camping during the trek.

-- BASE CAMP STAFFS : Experienced and well-trained Base Camp Cook & kitchen Helpers as required.
+- BASE CAMP STAFF : Experienced and well-trained Base Camp Cook & kitchen Helpers as required.

 - CLIMBING SHERPA SALARY & ALLOWANCE : Climbing Sherpa Salary, Equipment, Food, and Clothing.

-- OXYGEN BOTTLE (O2) : Summit Oxygen cylinder: 3 oxygen bottles (4 ltrs.) for each member and 1-oxygen bottle for each high-altitude Sherpa. **
+- OXYGEN BOTTLE (O2) : Summit Oxygen cylinder: 4 oxygen bottles (4 ltrs.) for each member and 2 oxygen bottles for each high-altitude Sherpa. **

 - OXYGEN MASK & REGULATOR : 1 Set of Summit Oxygen masks & regulators for each member and high-altitude Sherpa. **

-- HIGH CAMP SERVICE : High Altitude Tent, Necessary cooking EPI gas, cooking pots for a member, High food for a member, Sherpa, all climbing and other crews at (C1) (C2) (C3) and (C4).
+- HIGH CAMP SERVICE (INFRASTRUCTURE AND LOGISTICS) : High Altitude Tent, Necessary cooking EPI gas, cooking pot, High food for a member, Sherpa, and other crews at (C1) (C2) (C3) and (C4).
 Group climbing gears, fixed and dynamic rope during the climbing period as required.

-- ROPE FIXING : The team of experienced Sherpas will fix the route on Makalu (no extra charge will be applied to members).
+- ROPE FIXING TEAM : The team of experienced Sherpas (including personal Sherpa) will fix the route in MAKALU (no extra charge will be applied to members).

 - WALKIE-TALKIE : Walkie–Talkie for communicating from Base Camp to Mountain and Mountain to Base Camp.

-- WALKIE-TALKIE PERMIT : Satellite Phone/walkie-talkie permit for all members and staff.
+- PERMITS : Satellite Phone/walkie-talkie permit for all members and staff.

-- SUMMIT CERTIFICATE : Mt.
-Makalu climbing certificate issued by MoCTCA (after climbing Mt.
-Makalu successfully).
+- CERTIFICATE : MAKALU climbing certificate issued by MoCTCA (after climbing Mt.
+MAKALU successfully).

 - LUNCH & DINNER : Lunch & dinner during the stay in Kathmandu (also in case of early return from Trekking / Expedition than the scheduled itinerary).

 - EXTRA NIGHTS IN KATHMANDU : Extra nights’ accommodation in Kathmandu.
-In case of early arrival or late departure, early return from Trekking / Expedition (due to any reason) than the scheduled itinerary.
+In case of early arrival or late departure, early return from Trekking / Expedition, or domestic flight cancellation (due to any other reason) than the scheduled itinerary.

 - FILMING : Special Filming, Camera, and Drone permit fee.